cjmartin/cjmartin.github.com/_posts/2025-04-04-se-radio-paul-frazee.md

 After listening, I am significantly more interested in learning about the AT protocol.
 It's great to feel excited about a _protocol_ again, and feels similar to the bygone days of REST APIs and RSS being novel new things to play with.

-One idea that I might throw some "vide coding" at: an RSS reader backed by ATProto, where you can follow what your Bluesky contacts are reading or listening to, as well as aggregate links shared by friends (and find new feeds) — kind of like the Breaker podcast app (RIP).
+One idea that I might throw some "vibe coding" at: an RSS reader backed by ATProto, where you can follow what your Bluesky contacts are reading or listening to, as well as aggregate links shared by friends (and find new feeds) — kind of like the Breaker podcast app (RIP).
 Absolutely not something the world is crying out for, but it would be fun.